The Ministry of Health on Wednesday confirmed five more cases of coronavirus infections, bringing the total to 96.

 In Kandal province, a 59-year-old man contracted the virus after coming into direct contact with a 60-year-old Muslim who recently returned from a religious gathering in Malaysia.
 He is being treated at the provincial hospital.

 In Siem Reap province, a 37-year-old man tested positive and is being treated at the provincial hospital.
 He was the driver for the French tourists who also tested positive after travelling to Sihanoukville from Siem Reap.

 Six of 10 people from Battambang province who had also been in direct contact with the same French tourists tested negative, while the other four are awaiting test results as of press time.

 “I am looking at the possibility in Article 22 of the Constitution to request the King to declare a state of emergency.
-I don’t want to use it, but if my appeal [to the people] is ineffective, Article 22 of the Constitution will be used.
+I don’t want to use it, but if my appeal [to the people] is ineffective, Article 22 of the Constitution will be used,” he said.

-He said he is considering calling for a state of emergency to be declared partly because his appeal not to increase to the price of face masks had been ineffective.
+He said he is considering calling for a state of emergency partly because his appeal not to increase to the price of face masks had been ineffective.

 “But for us, we can talk, although I don’t deny the possibility of using Article 22 of the Constitution,” he said.

 The prime minister warned that the measure should not be considered as persecution against the people, but instead as “a strict way to prevent death”.